DEPARTMENT OF ENVIRONMENTAL MEDICINE & PUBLIC HEALTH

 Anti-Racism, Intersectionality, Diversity & Equity (AIDE) Committee

 All faculty, staff, and trainees are invited to join the AIDE committee that meets monthly to review, evaluate, and advance the department’s work in anti-racism.
-Please contact Maida Galvez, MD, MPH or Luz Guel to learn more about the committee.
+The Committee aims to have strong representation from across the department and divisions.
+AIDE activities were highlighted at the October Team Building

 Connect with EMPH colleagues on the first Wednesday of each month at 12pm for a wellness activity.
 If you would like to join the wellness committee or suggest activities, please contact Drs.
 Megan Horton or Elizabeth Garland.